dasmerlon/wikipedia-people-graph/README.md

 Wikimedia has various notations for metadata, which allows us to extract this data with a semi-sophisticated parser.

 The result set is a collection of information for all people on Wikipedia.
-It's a simple CSV file with some special formatting and a pre-defined field order.
+It's a simple CSV file with some special formatting, and a pre-defined field order.

 For more information, please look into the PersonData project's code.

 ## TitleExtractor and Relationships

 These jobs are strongly connected.
-Their locations are `./mapreduce-jobs/TitleExtractor` and `./mapreduce-jobs/Relationships`. \
+Their locations are `./mapreduce-jobs/TitleExtractor` and `./mapreduce-jobs/Relationships`.

 At first, the TitleExtractor is run.
 This job simply returns a file with all titles of all Articles. \
 The idea behind this, is that the title of an article can be seen as the primary key of an article.